Alcaro/Arlib/arlib/sandbox/README.txt

 To reissue the syscall without seccomp intercepting it, the emulator passes a nonsensical flag
  combination: CLONE_PARENT_SETTID && ptid==NULL, requesting that the child's TID is stored at address NULL in the parent.
 NULL isn't mapped, so how could the kernel do that?
 Answer: It doesn't, NULL internally means 'PARENT_SETTID wasn't set'.
-I'm surprised it's not rejected with EINVAL.
+I'm surprised, but happy, it's not rejected with EINVAL.
+(Though I don't know if it'd break in the future.)

 There are other possible implementations, such as an always-allowed syscall gate (hard to do with ASLR - can't have the sandbox reduce security, can we?) or !CLONE_PARENT_SETTID && ptid==<unlikely